open/close all folders

 - Pump Man's level in Mega Man 10 has underwater currents as well.

-- Launch Octopus' level in Mega Man X has two fights with Anglerges, which are submarines that either suck in or expel water to move Mega Man around.
+- Launch Octopus' level in Mega Man X has two fights with Anglerges, which are submarines that either suck in or expel water to push X around.
 The second fight is made more difficult by having deadly spike pits.

 - The floating ruins level in Mega Man ZX also have one, with winds blowing against you to slow you down.
 There are also tornadoes that make you float.